CrayLabs/SmartSim/doc/model.rst

 For a walkthrough of how to colocate a ``Model``, navigate to the :ref:`Colocated Orchestrator<colocated_orch_doc>` for instructions.

-For users aiming to **optimize performance**, SmartSim offers the flexibility to specify the number of CPUs to which the colocated ``Orchestrator`` should be pinned.
+For users aiming to **optimize performance**, SmartSim offers the flexibility to specify processor IDs to which the colocated ``Orchestrator`` should be pinned.
 This can be achieved using the `custom_pinning` argument, which is recognized by both ``Model.colocate_db_uds()`` and ``Model.colocate_db_tcp()``.
-The `custom_pinning` argument accepts either a single integer or a list of integers.
-If users want to explore different pinning scenarios, specify a list of integers to the `custom_pinning` argument.
+In systems where specific processors support ML model and TorchScript execution, users can employ the `custom_pinning` argument to designate these processor IDs.
+This ensures that the specified processors are available when executing ML models or TorchScripts on the colocated ``Orchestrator``.
+Additionally, users may use the `custom_pinning` argument to avoid reserved processors by specifying a available processor ID or a list of available processor IDs.

 .. _files_doc:
 =====